 It is important that you prepare an emergency kit for you and your family, it is equally important to prepare an emergency kit for your animals.
 All emergency kits should be located at least four (4) feet off the floor and readily accessible.
-Food, water and medications in these kits needs to be refreshed occasionally and not have passed expiration dates.
+Food, water, and medications in these kits need to be refreshed occasionally and not have passed expiration dates.
 If evacuation is imminent, place your animal in a carrier or on a leash ahead of time so time is not lost chasing a scared pet at the last minute.

 Listed below are recommendations for a basic pet emergency kit that should be clearly marked as a pet emergency kit and accessible when needed.

 - Water – At least a three (3) day supply

 - Non-perishable food – At least (3) three-day supply in an airtight waterproof container

 - If your pet is used to receiving treats bring them also